 The Together Project: Supporting the delivery of good practice in maternity services for parents with learning disabilities

-16 key stakeholders (health and social care professionals, parents with learning disabilities and their informal supporters/carers) were interviewed to understand views of best practice.
-A thematic analysis of interviews informed resource development.
+A research team at the University of Surrey conducted interviews with key stakeholders (health and social care professionals, parents with learning disabilities and their informal supporters/carers) to understand views of best practice and to inform resource development.
+Working together, they co-produced two resources:

 Anna is a Post Doctoral Research Fellow in the School of Health Sciences at the University of Surrey.
 Her research focuses on the development and implementation of interventions to support the provision of good ethical care throughout the life course.
 Anna has a particularly interest in the care experience of older people and people with learning disabilities.
 Anna leads the Together Project funded by Health Education England The Together Project: Supporting the delivery of good practice in maternity services for parents with learning disabilities | University of Surrey